 Highway 1 Repairs Near Myers Grade

-Fire Damage to Highway 1 near Meyers Grade Road in Northern Sonoma County.
+Highway 1 near Meyers Grade Road, Sonoma County

-Road will be under one-way traffic control until late January 2021
+Road under one-way traffic control until late February 2021

 In late August 2020, the Myers Fire swept along the northern Sonoma coast, damaging four retaining walls on Highway 1 near Meyers Grade, a road connecting to the highway between Jenner and Fort Ross.